 Does this sound good to you?

-Circle can be ordered from their web site* or Amazon for $89 with no additional charge for shipping.
-Demand has been high – at times there has been a 2-3 week backlog on orders although I think they are well stocked now, and have branched out to Best Buy and Target.
+Circle is also available at major retailers like Walmart, Best Buy and Target.
+When Circle first came out, there was up to a 2-3 backlog on orders.
 I think this is a testament to the need for a simple way for families to manage their internet lives at home.
 Circle delivers this with the ability to set different time limits and content filters for each family member, make adjustments on the fly, all with a few taps of an app and one little white square plugged into the wall.

 [Circle with Disney did not provide me a unit for review.
 I purchased on my own for use in my home and for testing it out for Be Web Smart readers.
 I am now part of their affiliate program.
 I only become an affiliate for products/services that I believe deliver a good value and offer a unique service.
 This page includes affiliate links.
 By purchasing through these links, Be Web Smart earns a small commission.
 Thanks for your support!
 Read my policy and disclosure page for details.]